Astrophysics (Index)About

 (optics that avoid large changes to the angle of rays)

 Grazing incidence optics (sometimes abbreviated GIO) is optics that reflects EMR such that a ray's direction-change is small; the angle between the incoming EMR's path and the reflecting surface (grazing angle) is small, e.g., less than 2°.
-This is common for X-ray telescopes, because the X-rays can penetrate many materials but can be reflected if the grazing angle is small, which is a severe restriction on the design of X-ray telescopes.
+Gracing incident optics is commonly used in X-ray telescopes: X-rays generally penetrate material rather than reflect off of it, but they are reflected if such small grazing angles are used.
 Wolter telescopes, of which there are a few kinds, are designed to use only grazing incident optics.
-A consequence of this design- restriction is that the telescopes are relatively long: both Chandra X-ray Observatory and XMM-Newton have telescopes on the order of 10 meters in length.
+A consequence of this design-restriction is that the telescopes are relatively long: both Chandra X-ray Observatory and XMM-Newton have telescopes on the order of 10 meters in length.

 (optics,telescopes)